ThatCoolCoder/tinyinstallj/README.md

 }
 ```

 Then to generate an installer, run `python3 tinyinstallj/create_installer.py`.
 By default this builds an optimized production build.
 Call with the `-d` flag to build a debug build, which takes less time.
 The target platform for an installer will be the same as the one generating the installer; i.e if you use a Windows machine to generate an installer, you will get a Windows executable.
 Cross compilation might be possible in the future, this depends if Rust/Cargo supports it.

 #### tinyinstallj.json

 A JSON file containing information about your program.
 All of the fields below are required; the installer generator will break if you miss some.
-The requirements for the fields below are not actually enforced by the generator, but **putting invalid values will prevent your installer from running correctly on some or all systems.**
+The requirements for the fields below are not actually enforced by the generator, but **putting invalid values will prevent your installer from installing correctly on some or all systems.**

 - `full_program_name` (string).
 Name of your program as displayed to users.
 Can contain letters, numbers, spaces + `()-_=+`.
 - `simple_program_name` (string).
 How your program is run from the command line.
 Can contain letters, numbers + `-_`.